lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_03.md

 Moses was also like Jesus in that he performed miracles—not all prophets did.
 Several of the miracles of Moses bear a resemblance to Jesus’ miracles, most notably the provision of bread in the wilderness (Exodus 16:35), which is comparable to Jesus’ feeding of the 5,000 (John 6:1–13).
 In fact, after Jesus multiplied the loaves and fishes, the people’s thoughts ran immediately to Moses’ prophecy: “After the people saw the sign Jesus performed, they began to say, ‘Surely this is the Prophet who is to come into the world’” (John 6:14).

-Another way that Moses was like Jesus is that he held intimate conversations with God: “The LORD would speak to Moses face to face, as one speaks to a friend” (Exodus 33:11).
+Another way that Moses was like Jesus is that <b>he held intimate conversations with God</b>: “The LORD would speak to Moses face to face, as one speaks to a friend” (Exodus 33:11).
 Jesus also had a special relationship to God: “No one knows the Son except the Father, and no one knows the Father except the Son” (Matthew 11:27); “The Father knows me and I know the Father” (John 10:15).
 When Moses stood in God’s presence, his face shone with a heavenly glory and had to be covered with a veil (Exodus 34:29–35), and this reminds us of Jesus’ transfiguration, when “His face shone like the sun” (Matthew 17:2).

-Another important way that Moses was like Jesus is that he constantly interceded for his people.
+Another important way that Moses was like Jesus is that <b>he constantly interceded for his people</b>.
 When the Israelites sinned, Moses was always standing by, ready to petition God on their behalf and plead for their forgiveness.
 After the blatant idolatry at the foot of Mt.
 Sinai involving the golden calf, Moses interceded twice for the people (Exodus 32:11–13, 30–32), and his intercession was needed at other times, too (e.g., Numbers 11:2; 12:13; 21:7).
 Moses’ intercession was temporary, but our Lord’s is everlasting.
 “If anybody does sin, we have an advocate with the Father—Jesus Christ, the Righteous One” (1 John 2:1).
 Jesus is right now “at the right hand of God and is also interceding for us” (Romans 8:34).
 Jesus “always lives to intercede” for us (Hebrews 7:25).

-Not only was Moses an intercessor for God’s people but, like Jesus, he was willing to die for them.
+Not only was Moses an intercessor for God’s people but, like Jesus, <b>he was willing to die for them</b>.
 In Exodus 32:32, Moses offers his life in exchange for sinners.
 “Greater love has no one than this: to lay down one’s life for one’s friends,” Jesus said (John 15:13), and Jesus proved His love when He “laid down his life for us” (1 John 3:16; cf. John 10:15).

 <b>Reference</b>: <a href = "https://www.gotquestions.org/Moses-and-Jesus.html" target="_blank" rel="noopener noreferrer">Got Questions | In what ways was Moses like Jesus?</a>